Christine Amsden

 Author web site.

-Cynthia Ward
+Cynthia Ward Weil

-Cynthia Ward is a self-taught Mississippi artist and writer who overcame the stigma of a learning challenge
+Cynthia Ward Weil is a self-taught Mississippi artist and writer who overcame the stigma of a learning challenge

 called dyslexia.
 She went into the field of writing and challenged all the doubts, thus making a statement of the undaunting spirit and never ceasing ability to be successful by holding fast to one's dreams.